Support Us

 Photo: Rebekah Maciorowski’s personal archive

-Now, most of the buildings where Beka and her fellow soldiers lived, or where she set up medical aid points, have been destroyed by Russian shelling or occupied by Russian forces.
+But now, most of the buildings where Beka and her fellow soldiers lived, or where she set up medical care points, have either been destroyed by Russian shelling or are occupied by Russian forces.

 Daily life and brothers-in-arms